BehroozZare/CSC148-Example/Section1/Implementation/README.md

 ![Solar System Simulation](solar_system_simulation.gif)

-# Designing a Function for a Circular Solar System Simulation
+# Implementing a Function for a Circular Solar System Simulation

 ## Objective

-This practice is complementary material for section 1.3 (The Function Design Recipe) of the CSC148 course presented at UofT.
+This practice is complementary material for section 2 (Debugging) of the CSC148 course presented at UofT.
 Here, we want to see the process of writing a function that will be used in this beautiful circular solar system with unique distances between planets!
 Here's what we are asked to do:

 > Assume that the planets start moving around the sun from the horizontal line on the right of the sun that goes through the middle of the screen.
 Given the distances between planets and the screen size, return the x and y coordinates of the starting position of each planet.
 As an example, assume the following given distances between planets in million KM: [31, 31, 31, 62, 31, 31, 31], which produces the above animation.
 Note that the distance between the sun and the closest planet is also 31 million KM.
 Return the (x,y) coordinates for each planet.